simonsobs/mnms/README.md

 * All noise models are multithreaded.
 Please ensure to set the environment variable `OMP_NUM_THREADS` appropriately in your slurm scripts.
 The bottleneck tends to be either spherical-harmonic transforms or fourier transforms.
 We've had success on 10-20 threads; more than that tends to incur too much overhead.
 The number of threads also plays a role in random number generation, so sims with identical parameters but run with a different number of threads will be different.

 * All map products assume the following axis assignment convention: (qid, split, polarization, y, x).
+If the map is loaded as an alm, the last two axes will only be one axis: the lm index.
 Because simulations are per-split, the second axis always has dimension 1!